A Dirty Word

 Being accepted into the studio isn’t the end of the process.
 After that, you’re given a one-day trial.
 If you make it through that, you might get a longer term position.
-Many don’t make it that far: “I’ve had people on trial days who go for a cigarette every 10 minutes” says Kate, “I’m like, ‘what are you doing?
+Many don’t make it that far: “I’ve had people on trial days who go for a cigarette every 10 minutes” says Aries, “I’m like, ‘what are you doing?
 This is your one chance to get a job!’”
 Control your nicotine cravings and get your head down, and you’ll still have to pass the studio’s own, informal tests.

-“It’s important to let them settle in first, but I like to put people in difficult situations” Kate explains.
+“It’s important to let them settle in first, but I like to put people in difficult situations” Aries explains.
 “Maybe that’s a bit sadistic, but it’s good to be tested… I’ll give some interns a project and leave them for three days just to test if they have the skills to seek more work.
 Sometimes they’ll say they’re finished way too soon and I’m like ‘you’re not finished.’
 It’s kind of like the SAS, but with internships”.

 The process sounds terrifying, the sort of scenario that stalks the graduates’ nightmares and has them waking up in a cold sweat.
 Still, it’s the reality of commercial work, and these tests are the only way of breaking people out of the warm complacency of student life.
 Lewis, at least, seems to agree, and claims to have learned more in two weeks at Studio Moross than in two years at university.
 “It’s not about the skills they teach you,” he says, “it’s being here, the vibe, the mindset, the environment that everyone works in, it’s so fast paced”.

-“I mean I’ve had interns crying” Kate says, “I have to be straight with them and be like ‘don’t take it personally, you’ve got to be stronger, you’ve got to be less sensitive, you’ve got to be more professional, including not crying.’
+“I mean I’ve had interns crying” Aries says, “I have to be straight with them and be like ‘don’t take it personally, you’ve got to be stronger, you’ve got to be less sensitive, you’ve got to be more professional, including not crying.’
 I think it’s really important to teach people those lessons early on, otherwise they’re going to struggle when they get a job”.